List of cults of personality: Romania

+Kingdom of Romania

+King of Romania, Carol II, also had a cult of personality during his rule.

+Ion Antonescu, the Axis-aligned dictator of Romania during World War II who rose to power in 1940 with a coup orchestrated by him and the Fascist party Iron Guard and headed a fascist-like system, was also subjected to a personality cult.
+Antonescu had been identified with the "ideals of the Romanian people to the total fusion... truly [representing] the soul of the Romanian nation" and "eminent man with noble principles" and "iron will", "just, honest, a remarkable creator, capable of a penetrating comprehension of history", the founder of a new epoch.

+Socialist Republic of Romania

 In 1986 The New York Times reporter, David Binder stated that Romanian dictator Nicolae Ceaușescu presided over "a cult of personality that has equaled, or even surpassed, those of Stalin's Russia, Mao's China and Tito's Yugoslavia."
-Inspired by the personality cult surrounding Kim Il-sung in North Korea, it started with the 1971 July Theses which reversed the liberalization of the 1960s and imposed a strict nationalist ideology.
+Inspired by the personality cult surrounding Kim Il Sung in North Korea, it started with the 1971 July Theses which reversed the liberalization of the 1960s and imposed a strict nationalist ideology.
 Initially, the cult of personality was only focused on Ceaușescu himself; however, by the early 1980s, his wife Elena was also a focus of the cult even to the extent that she got credit for scientific achievements which she could never have accomplished.
 It remained in force until the overthrow of the regime in 1989 and the couple's execution.

-Another Romanian communist ruler, Gheorghe Gheorghiu-Dej, and a King of Romania, Carol II, also had a cult of personality during their rule.
+Another Romanian communist ruler, Gheorghe Gheorghiu-Dej, also had a personality cult.

 Russia

-Tsarist and Soviet era
+Soviet era

-Since the Russian Empire era, Russia has a very long history of personality cults among the country's leaders, as the Tsars were glorified as wise and gracious leaders, some historians take the line that the succeeding Soviet Union adapted this tradition.
-Under Joseph Stalin, the Soviet state fostered an extreme cult of personality around him, which was known as Stalinism.

 Nikita Khrushchev recalled Karl Marx's criticism in his 1956 "Secret Speech" denouncing Joseph Stalin and his cult of personality to the 20th Party Congress:

 Some authors (e.g., Alexander Zinovyev) have argued that Leonid Brezhnev's rule was also characterized by a cult of personality, though unlike Stalin, Brezhnev did not initiate large-scale persecutions in the country.
 One of the aspects of Leonid Brezhnev's cult of personality was his obsession with titles, rewards and decorations, leading to his inflated decoration with medals, orders and so on.
 This was often ridiculed by the ordinary people and led to the creation of many political jokes.